Read the City of Moreno Valley's Mission Statement here.

 Select a tab below to find information on demographics, history, City awards, and more.

 Once an infant among California cities, now an emerging giant within the ranks of national urban growth, the City of Moreno Valley is home to 196,495 residents.

 For an in depth look at Moreno Valley's economic and demographic information click on the link below.

 Incorporated as a General Law City on December 3, 1984, merging the communities of Moreno, Sunnymead and Edgemont.

 Location, Size and Elevation

 51.5 square miles, located in the western portion of Riverside County, surrounded by Riverside, Perris, March Air Reserve Base, Lake Perris and the Badlands.
 Elevation: 1,650 Ft.

 Form of Government

-A five-member elected City Council governs the City.
+A four-member elected City Council, and elected Mayor governs the City.
 Officers are selected annually among themselves.
-Current Officers: Mayor Dr. Yxstian A. Gutierrez (4th District), Mayor Pro Tem Jeffrey J. Giba (2nd District).
-Council Members: Jesse L. Molina (1st District), George E. Price (3rd District), and D. LaDonna Jempson (5th District).
-City Manager: Michelle Dawson.
+Current Officers: Mayor Dr. Yxstian A. Gutierrez, Mayor Pro Tem Victoria Baca (1st District).
+Council Members: Jeffrey J. Giba (2nd District), David Marquez (3rd District), and Vacant (District) City Manager: Michelle Dawson.